dbernheisel/tiyd-rails-2015-08.github.io/during/week8.md

   * `rails generate job JobName`
   * Somewhere in our code: `JobName.perform_later(params[:something_important])`
   * When you are done coding: `bin/delayed_job stop`
+* Files
+  * Files as part of HTML forms
+  * File reading and writing

 #### Lecture Notes/Links